ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 schema for these functions is a platform decision that the compiled code and implementation of ``dlsym`` agree on.

-The PAuth ABI uses a simple simple implicit signing schema.
+The PAuth ABI uses a simple simple default signing schema.
 If the symbol found by ``dlsym`` has type ``STT_FUNC`` the address to be returned is signed with the ``IA`` key with a 0 modifier.
 Otherwise the address is not signed.